 - the severity (how bad is it?).

-The above are estimated through a variety of macro and micro data inputs.
+The above are estimated through a variety of macro and microdata inputs.
 Different types of data (such as historic, financial, and geographic data to name a few) are used for the pricing of risk, and thus to estimate general premium amounts and compensation amounts for a particular theme or insurance product.
-Actuaries in the back office estimate the general product pricing range, while the underwriter uses individual factors to accurately price the policy.
-This exchange of information and consolidation between the underwriter and the back-office is a crucial part of the insurance business model.
-The underwriter has the final say on what risks the insurance company is willing to insure and at what costs.
+Actuaries in the back office estimate the general product pricing range, while the underwriter uses individual factors to accurately price the individual’s policy.
+This exchange of information or data between the underwriter and the back office is a crucial part of the insurance business model.
+The underwriter has the final say on what risks the insurance company is willing to insure for the individual and at what cost

 3. The insurance business

 Levels of risk and their associated premiums from numerous insurance policies diversified across customers, products and geographies are held in the insurance companies’ portfolios.
-The premiums in the portfolio are invested to grow, while portfolio monitoring ensures appropriate levels of liquidity with respect to risk are maintained.
-In the event a policyholder experiences a loss, the insurer pays the claims amount from its portfolio once the claim is verified.
+The premiums paid by customers make up the portfolio, which is invested to grow.
+The portfolio monitoring teams ensure appropriate levels of liquidity with respect to risk and associated payouts are maintained.
+In the event that a policyholder experiences a loss, for example, due to extreme weather events that cause flooding damage, the insurer pays out the claims from its portfolio (or book) once the claim is verified.

-Insurance business models are based on carefully balancing the levels of risks due to loss events (and therefore the associated payout amounts) with the multiple premiums from policyholders.
-Insurance companies make money managing the portfolio to get more income from the premiums than the out-going payout amounts in the event of a loss.
+Insurance business models are based on carefully balancing the levels of risks due to few loss events (and therefore the associated claims payout) with the premiums paid by all policyholders.
+Insurance companies make money managing the portfolio to get more from the premiums than the companies have to pay out to service claims from their policyholders.